Check out our mathematically curious dice. Like the Non Transitive Grime Dice, The Go First Dice, the Skew Dice and loads more.

 Solids Of Constant Width

+These won't be back in stock until April 2017.
 These are the 3D version of our shapes of constant width.
 Amazingly, they are the same width no matter how you orient them, which you'd think was only true of spheres.
-You can make a solid of constant width by...
+You...

 Binary Birthday Candles

 I turned 100101 this year, and how better to celebrate than with a properly adorned cake.
 With this pack of candles in the shape of 1s and 0s you can express any age up to 126 (and around 40.7% of...

 Mathematical chopping board from The Obsessive Chef

 This 9x12" beechwood chopping board is perfect for mathematically precise cooking.
 Recipe calls for 1 inch cubes?
 No problem.
 "Finely chopped"?
 What does that even mean?
 The Obsessive Chef has you covered.
 It'll even help you with angles.
 I used mine...